 At USA Fibroid Centers, we believe that women shouldn’t have to choose between preserving their fertility and treating painful fibroid symptoms.
-Many of our patients have told us that they avoided seeking fibroid treatment because they didn’t want to go through invasive fibroid surgery like hysterectomy or myomectomy.
+Many of our patients have told us that they avoided seeking fibroid treatment because they didn’t want to go through invasive fibroid surgery like a hysterectomy or myomectomy.

 Uterine Fibroid Embolization (UFE) is a non-surgical, outpatient procedure that shrinks fibroids, thus alleviating uncomfortable symptoms.
 UFE can be used to treat fibroids that may be affecting your fertility.
-Our specialists are experienced with handling fibroid-related fertility issues.
+Our specialists are experienced in handling fibroid-related fertility issues.

 UFE only takes 30-45 minutes and is performed as an outpatient procedure.
 It involves less risk than fibroid surgery.
 You can go home the same day and resume normal activities within one to two weeks.